testsigmahq/testsigma-docs/src/pages/docs/addons/ocr-extraction.md

 ---
 title: "How to create OCR Text Extraction Addon"
-metadesc: "How to Create a Post Plan Hook add-on in Testsigma"
+metadesc: "This article discusses how to create an addon for OCR text extraction for Testsigma app | OCR Text Extraction addon will help you to extract texts from images"
 noindex: false
 order: 17.81
-page_id: "Create a Post Plan Hook add-on in Testsigma"
+page_id: "Create a OCR Text Extraction Addon in Testsigma"
 warning: false
 contextual_links:
 - type: section